Connect with us

 3.)
 Space

 Space is the foundation upon which the interior decoration plan of a home is built.
-It is basically a blank canvas which the interior designer works with to heighten functionality and style.
+It is a blank canvas that the interior designer works with to heighten functionality and style.

 The right use of space can make a room appear larger or smaller.
-If you are working on a small space, keep furniture and accessories to the minimum to avoid overcrowding.
+If you are working in a small space, keep furniture and accessories to a minimum to avoid overcrowding.

 If your room is large, avoid skimping on furnishings.
 Instead, use large pieces of furniture and avoid pushing them against the wall.